jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 - Overlap with RegulonDB: Contains an X for all primary and secondary TSS that match a RegulonDB TSS classified as primary or secondary (according to our scheme) with a maximum distance of three nucleotides.
 """

-We mainly used these data: Pos, Strand, Condition, Locus Tag
+We mainly used these data: Pos, Strand, Condition, Locus Tag, GeneLength

 ## What's in this repository